BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 ### The Aqua Gang Route (Part 1)

-Skip to the next section if you chose the Magma Gang.
+If you chose the Magma Gang, [jump to the next section](#getting-the-bicycle-and-zorua)

 Talk to the guys guarding the Lapis alleyway for a battle.